-- Security officers to demonstrate that they have completed appropriate security awareness training modules
+- In buildings where security officers are employed, they must demonstrate that they have completed the appropriate training.

-Applications for accreditation will be assessed annually by an independent panel formed from the following organisations:
+- All applications for accreditation will be reviewed regularly by an independent panel formed from the City of London Crime Prevention Association.

 Note: The assessment for this accreditation should not replace your regular audit.

 Apply today: Email email@example.com requesting an application form.